 Everyone has a favourite heist film – whether it’s a traditional ‘shoot ‘em up’ like ‘Bonnie and Clyde’, or something a bit more hi-tech, like ‘Oceans 11’ they’re compelling viewing.
 However, more often than not, the audience sympathies are with the thieves.
 Of course, in reality, bank robberies cause a lot of damage, stress and injury, let alone the financial losses.
 Hikvision has all kinds of state-of-the-art technology to provide a full security solution for the banking industry – from the lobby to the vault deep within the bank’s walls.

 It’s not just in security where banks are exploring AI and the use of technology to gain an edge.
 According to a report by Celent, a research, advisory, and consulting firm focused on financial services technology, IT spending in banking globally will increase by 4.2% annually, and amount to $272.6 billion in 2019 .
 There are a number of priorities for banks.
 The most obvious ones are securing customers, employees and assets, but there are also considerations like collecting reliable video clips for investigation, intelligence to help them make business decisions and streamlining processes to manage all of their branches effectively.
 In the end, like all business, they are also looking to increase customer satisfaction.
-The development of AI and surveillance technology gives banks significant flexibility and new opportunities to build an interesting future, and this has scope across the entire bank.
+The development of AI and video security technology gives banks significant flexibility and new opportunities to build an interesting future, and this has scope across the entire bank.

 Entering the Bank the front door and the lobby